nav97/Lookup/README.md

 5. Select this repository from the pop up a file-selection dialog

 #How to Use the Extension
 Just select any text on the web and then right click.
-You will then see the option to "Lookup" the highlighted text.
+You will then see the option to "Lookup" the selected text.
 ![alt tag](https://raw.githubusercontent.com/nav97/Lookup/master/res/screenshot.png)